Two colorful condo buildings next to each other.

 What Is A Condo Mortgage?

 Just like with any home purchase, you have to decide how to finance the purchase of a condo.
-Condo loans are mortgages that help buyers purchase a condominium, whether it’ll be used as a primary residence, vacation home or investment property.
+Condo loans are mortgages that help buyers purchase a condominium, regardless of whether you’ll use it as a primary residence, vacation home or investment property.

-While the mortgage process for a condo is similar to taking out a traditional mortgage, condo loans may have different or additional regulations established by the mortgage lender.
-Condo loans may also come with slightly higher interest rates.
-They can be riskier for mortgage lenders because of external factors like HOA rules and restrictions that are outside of the borrower’s control.
+While the mortgage process for a condo is like the process associated with getting most mortgages, condo loans may have different or additional regulations established by the mortgage lender.
+They can be riskier for mortgage lenders because of external factors, such as HOA rules and restrictions that are outside of the borrower’s control.

 How Does Condo Financing Work?

 Because condos are individually owned units in a wider community building, lenders look at them a little differently than single-family homes.
-More occupants in a condominium complex mean more people are at risk of default.
-Plus, situations outside of the borrower's control – like a broken elevator or leaky roof – could require special assessments and cost the borrower more money as a result.
+More occupants in a condominium complex mean more people could default on their mortgage.
+Plus, situations outside of the borrower’s control – such as a broken elevator or leaky roof – could require special assessments and cost the borrower more money as a result.

-Therefore, one factor lenders consider when evaluating applicants for a condo loan is the condominium property itself, which can include the building’s occupancy, structural integrity, amenities and financial health.
-Lenders may also want to see the condo’s proof of insurance, HOA budgets and reserves, and other information that meets lender standards.
+Therefore, one factor that lenders consider when evaluating applicants for a condo loan is the condominium property itself, which can include the building’s occupancy, structural integrity, amenities and financial health.
+Lenders may also want to see that the condo’s proof of insurance, HOA budgets and HOA reserves are up to their standards.

 Do Condos Require Special Loan Programs?

-Borrowers can apply for condo financing through the same loan programs as any other type of property.
+Borrowers can apply for condo financing through the same loan programs they might use to finance any other type of property.
 However, some distinctions are worth keeping in mind.
-Depending on the type of loan you’re interested in, a lender may have specific borrower and condominium requirements that must be met for them to extend a mortgage loan.
+Depending on the type of loan you’re interested in, a lender may have specific borrower and condominium requirements you must meet before they’ll approve you for a mortgage.

 For example, the Federal Housing Administration (FHA) and the U.S. Department of Housing and Urban Development (HUD) have a condo-approved list for FHA loans.
-If a condo doesn’t appear on the list, the borrower will need to seek a different loan type, like a conventional mortgage.
+If a condo doesn’t appear on the list, the borrower will need to seek a different loan type, such as a conventional mortgage.
+But even a conventional loan might not be satisfactory for the financing of some condos, as we’ll learn about in greater detail in just a moment.

 Warrantable Vs. Non-Warrantable Condos

-A warrantable condo is a condo that a home buyer can finance using a conventional loan.
-To qualify as a warrantable condo, the condominium must meet the requirements established by Fannie Mae and Freddie Mac.
+A warrantable condo can be financed by a home buyer using a conforming loan.
+To qualify as a warrantable condo, the condominium must meet the requirements established by Fannie and Freddie.
 These guidelines include, but aren’t limited to, the following:

-• No single entity can own more than two units in a condo building (or project) with 5 – 20 units, or more than 20% of units in a building with 21 or more units.
+• No single entity can own more than two units in a condo building (or project) with five to 20 units, or more than 20% of units in a building with 21 or more units.

 • For investment properties, at least 50% of the total units are owner-occupied (or are primary residences or second homes).

-• At least 10% of the budget provides funding for reserves, which can be used for building maintenance, repairs, etc.
+• At least 10% of the budget provides funding for reserves, which can go toward building maintenance, repairs, etc.

 • Commercial spaces may not exceed 35% of the condo building’s square footage.

-Non-warrantable condos, on the other hand, are condos that don’t meet the lending guidelines of Fannie and Freddie.
-This can make financing a non-warrantable condo a bit more difficult, and you may have to seek assistance outside of traditional lending options like conventional mortgages.
+Non-warrantable condos are condos that don’t meet the lending guidelines of Fannie Mae and Freddie Mac.
+This can make financing a non-warrantable condo more difficult, and you may have to seek assistance outside of conventional mortgages and other standard lending options.

-A condo is considered non-warrantable if it includes any of the following restrictions:
+A condo is considered non-warrantable if any of the following statements are true:

 • The HOA or condo association is named in a lawsuit.